Most homes in Southern Anne Arundel County have copper wiring, with aluminum wiring generally only used for specific, heavy-duty connections.

 The Haramis Electric Difference

 We are a 100 percent local electrical contracting company based in Southern Anne Arundel County.
 We offer residential and commercial services to clients from Crofton to Gambrills to Millersville to Edgewater and beyond!
 Our local knowledge and our dedication to serving our community with quality and expertise is what sets us apart from the big statewide and regional electrical contractors.
 Our goal is to provide you with comprehensive, quality service and finish your project under budget.
 See the Haramis Electric difference yourself by requesting a free estimate!
 Or, contact us by calling 410-451-0200.
 Did you have a great Haramis Electric experience?
-Follow us on Facebook, Twitter, Pinterest, and Google+ for more updates!
+Follow us on Facebook, Twitter, and Pinterest for more updates!